honza/filmdetect/README.md

 Filmdetect is a cli tool, and a library for detecting what film recipe was used to create a Fujifilm jpeg file.

+## recipes

+You will need a directory of recipe files.
+You can create your own, or [use one I maintain][1].

 ## cli

 ```